cddr/integrity/README.md

 ![The Schema Toolbox](resources/icon.png)

+The [Schema Project](https://github.com/Prismatic/schema) is aimed at providing a method of defining the "shape" of your public data structures.
-The schema contributitons library is a collection of namespaces, each of which implements features that we believe may be useful to a large part of the `prismatic/schema` community.
+This library is a collection of Schema utilities that we believe may be useful to a large part of the community.

 ## Status